RegulatableML/RegulatableML.github.io/content/cfp.md

 ## Format

 We welcome both short papers no longer than 4 pages and long papers of up to 9 pages, excluding references and unlimited supplementary materials.
-Please use the [NeurIPS 2024 template](https://media.neurips.cc/Conferences/NeurIPS2024/Styles.zip) and submit your paper(s) in PDF format.
+Please use the [RegML @ NeurIPS 2024 template](/template/Formatting_Instructions_For_RegML_at_NeurIPS_2024.zip) and submit your paper(s) in PDF format.